daviddias99/projects/README.md

 # Projects

 This repository is a summary of the projects I've made, mainly for the [Integrated Master's in Informatics and Computing Engineering](https://sigarra.up.pt/feup/en/cur_geral.cur_view?pv_curso_id=742) at FEUP.
+Section C contains projects done during an exchange semester at the Technische Universität München.

 Feel free to look at my [cv](/Resume.pdf).